Jimmycreative/2021_grp_Team07/maintenance_manual.md

 ```

 The database is now successfully imported.
-If the MySQL is not on the same LAN as the back end server, please make sure you have configured port forwarding properly.
+If the MySQL server is not on the same LAN as the back end server, please make sure you have configured port forwarding properly.
 The default port for MySQL is 3306.

 ### Back end server